2024 Solar Incentives Guide for Warrensburg, MO - Tax Credits & Rebates

 Can I use multiple types of renewable energy to power my home?

 You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
 Be sure to discuss your ideas with your local Warrensburg solar installer.
-They can help you as you plan for your project and also help you understand the various incentives that you will or won't qualify for.
+They can help you plan your project and also help you understand the various incentives that you might or might not qualify for.

 Many solar incentives are intended to apply to a property you own that is located within the United States; most secondary residences will fall into this category.
 There may be other solar incentives available for commercial properties, depending on the details.
 We recommend getting in touch with your local solar installer and/or tax professional to better understand what incentives may apply to your specific situation.